stevenloe/old-theater/website/content/shows/murder-in-the-manor.md

 title: Murder in the Manor by NC History Theater with Bill Hand
 date: "2022-03-26T23:30:00.2Z"
-dateText: Friday March 25th, & Saturday, March 26th at 7:30PM, and Sunday, March 27th, Matinee at 3:00PM
+dateText: Friday March 25th, & Saturday, March 26th at 7:30 pm, and Sunday, March 27th, Matinee at 3:00 pm
 showTime:
 price: $18 Members, Military & Students with ID $15
 presentedby: The Old Theater